jakelangham/kestrel/paper/paper.md

 uses a slightly different description of the flow physics and underlying mathematical framework.
-In some cases, it can be difficult to discern from the available documentation exactly which model and assumptions are used in the latest software version and how the program operates `under the hood'.
+In some cases, it can be difficult to discern from the available documentation exactly which model and assumptions are used in the latest software version and how the program operates `under the hood' to produce its results.

 Like all the above software, `Kestrel` numerically approximates solutions to an underlying system of partial differential equations for the flow, whose